 When making your own garam masala spice blend, the spices are usually whole.
 You then roast them and grind them.
 See what I mean?
 Much easier to buy it.
 Most grocery stores carry it in the spice aisle, but I had a little trouble finding it in our neck of the woods.
 It's pretty rural around here and I have trouble finding a lot of things.
 I was able to buy it on Amazon and here is the brand I purchased: Simply Organic Garam Masala

 Garam Masala is often made differently and there is no "one" recipe that is the best.
 If you are adventurous and want to make your own, here is a recipe I found that you might find interesting: Easy Garam Masala

-Tumeric is responsible (in part) for the beautiful color of chicken tikka masala, so I’d use it if you can.
-Will it ruin the recipe if you don’t?
+Turmeric is responsible (in part) for the beautiful color of chicken tikka masala, so I'd use it if you can.
+Will it ruin the recipe if you don't?
 Probably not.
-I don’t use tumeric too much, but I always have it on hand and I was glad I did when I started developing this recipe!
+I don't use turmeric too much, but I always have it on hand and I was glad I did when I started developing this recipe!

-You hear about a lot of health benefits with tumeric.
-As with anything, I urge you to do your own research because everyone’s health requirements are different.
-Here is an article that I found that is interesting (I am not promoting the use of tumeric in any way except for a spice in this recipe): Everything You Need to Know About Tumeric
+You hear about a lot of health benefits with turmeric.
+As with anything, I urge you to do your own research because everyone's health requirements are different.
+Here is an article that I found that is interesting (I am not promoting the use of turmeric in any way except for a spice in this recipe): Everything You Need to Know About Turmeric

 Let's get into things I do know with 100% certainty and that is the fact that Amber helped me a ton with this recipe!

 Amber's feedback on this recipe for Chicken Tikka Masala

 Yogurt verses Buttermilk